 If you want to get the immediate frame, you can run:

 If you want to get a cube of images for

 n number frames, you can do:

 When you are done with the camera, please close it off:

 ImageStreamon if you’re going to do multiple things instead of constantly opening and closing it.

-If the camera isn’t collecting data, you can change the framerate in
+If the camera isn’t actively collecting data, you can change the exposure time in